Navelwriter/rp2350-rust-template/README.md

 cargo run --release
 ```
 for release builds

+and if you use vscode, you can just press the debug button and you're ready to go!

 ## Cargo Generate (Recommended)
 To use this template, you can (should) use cargo generate.\